What Is a Transformer? Its Working Principle, Functional Design Aspects & Safety Precautions

-To reduce eddy current through a closed loop of silicon steel core, we must increase its resistance high enough to operate transformer in sustainable thermal limits.
-To increase the electrical Resistance of the core without affecting its permeability we again refer to the basic concept:ρ is constant since we can’t change core material.
+To reduce eddy current through a closed loop of silicon steel core, we must increase its resistance high enough to operate a transformer in sustainable thermal limits.
+To increase the electrical resistance of the core without affecting its permeability we again refer to the basic concept:ρ is constant since we can’t change core material.
 However, we can change its geometry.
-We decrease core area (A).
+We decrease the core area (A).
 This process is called as laminating the core pieces.

 Instead of a solid core, we divide the core into small sheets and laminate them with synthetic epoxy resins.
 This only increases the electrical resistance of core without affecting the permeability, thus reduces the eddy current loss significantly.